Banks in Europe step up coronavirus contingency trading plans

 “Traders can’t work from home for regulatory reasons, they need to be at one of our sites and we have prepared back-up facilities both within and outside London,” a source at one major international bank in Britain said.

-“Traders and front office staff will be prioritized to use those sites so there will be no interruption to the service our clients receive,” the source said.
+“Traders and front office staff will be prioritised to use those sites so there will be no interruption to the service our clients receive,” the source said.

 For regulators, ensuring trading continues is critical in providing enough liquidity for markets to deal with the volatility which has been sparked by fears about the virus outbreak’s economic impact.